-Join Sean Adams for an in-depth discussion in this video The right questions, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video The right questions, part of Layout and Composition: Marketing Collateral.

 We all know that asking the right question yields the right results.
 I may ask you, who cuts your hair?
 And you might answer, oh, Joan.
 Do you want her number?
 If I ask you, what happened to your hair?
 It's an entirely different story.
 There are the basic questions that need answers.
 What is the quantity?
 You need to know if the client needs 100 or 100,000.
 This will impact how the project will print, and what the budget might be.
 Do you have a printing budget?
 If there is a pre-existing budget for printing, you can work backwards from that figure.